 In addition to working on argumentation theory, I am also keen to improve argumentation practice by developing tools that can be used to disseminate and analyse complex reasoning involving lots of data.
 Examples of application areas are legal & forensic reasoning and opinions on the Web.

-I am currently working at the Artificial Intelligence Department of the University of Groningen, the Netherlands.
+I am currently working at the Artificial Intelligence Department of the University of Groningen, as well as the Department of Information and Computing Science of the University of Utrecht, the Netherlands.

 The average criminal case includes a large amount of evidence and hypotheses of which the investigators and decision makers have to make sense.
 For my dissertation in 2009 (summary), I developed a formal theory that tells judges and police investigators how they can analyze and communicate their reasoning about a case using arguments and stories.
 This hybrid theory of arguments and stories has been published in book and in journal form.